will-gibson/webflow-snippets/clip-path.md

-Clip Path (Slanted Edges)

-Shape the edge of your sections, buttons or other elements to give them more character with some CSS using the clip-path property.
+Shape the edge of your sections, buttons or other elements with slanted edges to give them more character with some CSS using the clip-path property.

-Place within <head>
+Place within `<head>`

 ```css